rishabhrajyadav/wasserstoff-task-2-/README.md

 ## Challenges Faced

-### Gas Limitations
+###ations

-One significant challenge was dealing with gas limitations, especially during updates to the registry or when deploying new implementation contracts.
-Gas optimization techniques, such as using the `delegatecall` opcode judiciously and minimizing storage reads/writes, were employed to mitigate these challenges.
+One significant challenge was dealing withations, especially during updates to the registry or when deploying new implementation contracts.ization techniques, such as using the `delegatecall` opcode judiciously and minimizing storage reads/writes, were employed to mitigate these challenges.

 ### Handling Multiple Contracts in Diamond Contract